Border War (Kansas–Missouri rivalry): Background

 The 2007 football season brought the origins of the rivalry between the two states back into the spotlight.
 A T-shirt created by a Missouri alumnus gained national attention with its reference to Quantrill's raid of 1863.
 The Missouri alumnus used the shirt to celebrate Missouri pro-slavery fighters burning the town of Lawrence, Kansas.
 The residents of Lawrence were largely Jayhawkers.
 The shirt depicted the burning of Lawrence in 1863 following the raid of William Quantrill and his Bushwhackers.
 The image of Lawrence burning was paired with the word "Scoreboard" and a Mizzou logo.
 On the back of the shirts, William Quantrill was quoted, saying "Our cause is just, our enemies many."
 Some Kansas fans interpreted these shirts as supporting slavery, and in recent years, the epithet "Slavers" has been employed by many KU fans to refer to anything related to Missouri.
 KU supporters returned fire with a shirt depicting abolitionist John Brown with the words, "Kansas: Keeping America Safe From Missouri Since 1854.

 Name change

 In 2004 its name was officially changed from Border War to the Border Showdown.
 KU athletic director Lew Perkins stated, "We feel that in the aftermath of September 11, 2001, and the ensuing events around the world, it is inappropriate to use the term 'war' to describe intercollegiate athletics events."
-The name change was generally derided by people on both sides.
+The name change was generally criticized by people on both sides.
 Players, students, alumni, and fans failed to adopt the new name, and even media outlets such as Sports Illustrated and NBC continued to refer to the rivalry as the Border War.